This guide was written using the 1.1.32 Analyzer SDK, Xcode version 7.2.1, and OSX 10.10.5. However, it is likely to work with other versions as well.

 - Here is your fresh new analyzer, now added to the software.
 Note that our breakpoint hasn't fired yet.
 If you had captured data previously, it might fire now, since analyzers will automatically start processing if they are added to an existing analyzer.

 - Congratulations!
-You now have an Xcode project for which you can use to develop a custom analyzer for the Saleae software.
+You now have an Xcode project you can use to develop a custom analyzer for the Saleae software.

 If you have any questions, please contact support.